PORTAGE COUNTY LITERACY COALITION

 The Literacy Tea celebrates the love of reading among children and adults during the month of March while promoting awareness of literacy as a fundamental skill for success.
 It also let’s Portage County residents know that The Portage County Literacy Coalition (PCLC) promotes literacy in the area.

-A yearly invitation is sent out to Portage County residents.
-They are invited to stay home and read a good book, drink a cup of tea, and support literacy in the Portage County area.
+Every March a yearly invitation is sent out to Portage County residents.
+They are invited to stay home, read a good book, drink a cup of tea, and support literacy in the Portage County area.

 If you are interested in more information, please call (330) 235-0020.